Nobody will ever guess these delicious, soft, and cakelike Cool Whip Cookies are made with just 4 ingredients!

 STICKY DOUGH FIX - If you have trouble removing the cookies from the baking sheet, the cookies will need to bake a little longer.
 Add 2 minutes to your chosen bake time and check again.

 STORE - If you use a small, tablespoon-sized cookie scoop, you will have about 36 delicious cookies.

 Unless you make these cookies for a bake sale, you will probably not eat all of them at once.

 The easiest way to store them is to place them in an airtight container.
 They will keep fresh for 5-7 days.

 FREEZE - Yes, you can freeze the baked cookies.
-Make sure they are completely cool, place a single layer of cookie on a baking sheet and freeze for an hour.
+Ensure they are completely cool, place a single cookie layer on a baking sheet, and freeze for an hour.

 Then, transfer the cookies to a freezer-safe bag.
 If you are layering the cookies, place a sheet of wax paper or parchment paper between each layer.